 For the benefit of the listeners at home in the UK, he explicitly linked this to the fighting spirit of their men.
 The families at home were doubtless cheered by this, and by the news of the invasion’s early successes, but not everyone who saw such sights was so sanguine.

 “They are going to land without lights of any kind, in a half moon […] It requires the most skilful pilot to do it in a full moonlight.
 And this on top of a distant release with little margin.
 I am very pessimistic. […] Went swimming at the beach near Les Palmes, hundreds of ‘airbornes’ there.
 Watched their brown bodies and wondered how many would be smashed up in the thing described above.”

 Wilf Oldham, the 1 Border Bren gunner, was one of those whose glider ditched in the sea off Sicily.
 He described the helplessness and terror of those hours.
-After the glider splashed down, it began filling rapidly with water.
+After his glider splashed down, it began filling rapidly with water.
 To his horror, he could not open the door to escape.
-Another man smashed it open with his rifle butt, climbed out, and was never seen again.
+Another man smashed it open with his rifle butt and climbed out.
+He was never seen again.
 The others got out, but their trial was only just beginning.
 Wilf remembers the horror: